ibnuda/fpmortals/manuscript/complete.md

 {width=75%}
 ![](images/contt-process1.png)

-Add the constraint that we cannot change the definition of `flow` or `bar0`.
-Perhaps it is not our code and is defined by the framework we are using.

 Juga jangan lupa untuk menambah batasan bahwa kita tidak dapat mengubah definisi dari `flow` atau `bar0`.
 Bisa jadi karena keduanya bukan kode kita maupun sudah ditentukan oleh *framework* yang kita gunakan.

-It is not possible to process the output of `a0` by modifying any of the remaining `barX` methods.
-However, with `ContT` we can modify `foo2` to process the result of the `next` continuation:

 Kita juga tidak bisa memproses keluaran dari `a0` dengan mengubah metoda `barX` lainnya.
 Namun, dengan `ContT` kita dapat mengubah `foo2`agar memproses hasil